-Revision 16-1; Effective March 1, 2016
+Revision 18-2; Effective September 3, 2018

-Medical supplies are expected to be delivered to the member within five business days after the member begins to receive STAR+PLUS Waiver (SPW) services.
+Medical supplies are expected to be delivered to the member within five business days after the member begins to receive STAR+PLUS Home and Community Based Service (HCBS) program services.
 The provider must deliver medical supplies within five business days from the start date on the individual service plan (ISP).
 The member’s current supply of these items should be considered.
 For example, if the member has a supply of diapers that is expected to last for one month, the diapers authorized on the ISP do not need to be delivered immediately.

 If the provider cannot ensure delivery of a medical supply within five business days due to unusual or special supply needs or availability, the provider must submit Form H2067-MC, Managed Care Programs Communication, to the managed care organization (MCO) before the fifth day explaining why the medical supply cannot be delivered within the required time frame and including a new proposed date for the delivery.